 Researchers and veterinarians have also tied the increase in DCM among dogs fed a grain-free diet to a shortage of taurine in these dogs.
 Where do dogs get taurine?
 It is a product of the breaking down of amino acids in MEAT PROTEINS.
 Unlike vegetable proteins, a dog’s digestive systems can easily digest meat proteins (including taurine).
 Therefore, any dog food that has substantial amounts of vegetable proteins could be putting dogs at risk for DCM because of insufficient amounts of meat proteins.

-We at Summer Brook feed both foods with and without grain depending on the dog and on the situation.
-We feed our pregnant and nursing dogs differently from our other dogs as their needs are different.
+We no longer feed grain-free foods to our dogs but rather prefer foods with a SMALL amount of grain and no pea protein.
+We also steer away from any foods with peas or legumes listed as a primary ingredient.
 Though there are many low-quality foods that we’d never consider feeding our dogs, we don’t believe there is a single dog food that is perfect for all dogs, all the time.
 Our puppies are kept on TLC which we think has just the right balance of foods for growing puppies.
 Our adults, however, are rotated between TLC and raw, home cooked, or dehydrated and occasionally we try out a different 4 or 5-star dry food for variety and education.

 The FDA released a series of FAQs about DCM and the possible link to food here: Questions & Answers: FDA Center for Veterinary Medicine’s Investigation into a Possible Connection Between Diet and Canine Heart Disease

 For more information on choosing a dog food, see our How to Choose a Dog Food page for even more criteria that we used to decide on our favorite food.